Ceramics Studio

 - Location: Albury TAFE Campus, in partnership with Riverina TAFE

-- What to Bring: Covered-toe shoes, an apron, and an old towel (tools are available, but you’re welcome to bring your own)
+- What to bring: Covered-toe shoes, an apron, and an old towel (tools are available, but you’re welcome to bring your own).

 Term 2: 2025